Dumbbell Rear Delt Fly

 a) Assume a standing position with your feet shoulder width apart.

-2. Hinge at the waist until your back is nearly parallel to the floor.
-Inhale.
+b) Hinge at the waist until your back is nearly parallel to the floor.

-1. With your arms slightly bent, contract your rear deltoids to bring the weight up and out to your sides.
-Squeeze your shoulder blades together at the top of the rep. Exhale.
+a) With your arms slightly bent, contract your rear deltoids to bring the weight up and out to your sides.
+Squeeze your shoulder blades together at the top of the rep.

 b) Slowly bring your arms back down to the starting position.